siefkenj/IBLODEs/book/typst/modules/module2-practice-problems.typ

   (
     statement: [
       True or false:
-      + Since particular solutions to a differential equation differ by a constant, they are all parallel to each other.
+      + Since particular solutions to a differential equation differ by a constant, they are all parallel to each other on a slope feild.
       + There is a differential equation for which Euler's method is perfectly accurate.
       + Assume that you are given a differential equation with initial condition $(t, P(t)) = (a,b)$.
-Euler's method has a starting point of the initial condition and only goes forward in time, it can only be used to approximate solutions for $t > a$.:q
+Euler's method has a starting point of the initial condition and only goes forward in time, it can only be used to approximate solutions for $t > a$.
+      + When using Euler's method on a differential equation, a smaller step size will always yield a more accurate approximation.
+      + It is possible to use Euler's method to approximate a solution to a differential equation with an initial condition.
+(My mathematics mind is telling me that this might be false barring some special case, but I can't think of one.
+It is probably true because of the existance and uniqueness theorem.)
+(This one might be kinda weak.)
+      + Other than the initial condition itself which we know are correct, the points given to use by Euler's method always have the least error in the point closest to the initial condition.
+      + Euler's method only works for autonomous differential equations.
     ],
   ),
   (